Gain more in-house AI insights at the 2023 ACC Annual Meeting

 Substantial fines and rights to lodge complaints

-The EU AI Act would impose substantial administrative penalties for non-compliance with the Act’s requirements.
-Under the draft wording adopted by the EU Parliament:
+The EU AI Act will impose substantial administrative penalties for non-compliance with the Act’s requirements.
+Under the final text adopted by the EU Parliament:

-- For non-compliance with prohibitions of “unacceptable risk” AI systems, the offender would be subject to administrative fines of up to 40 million Euros or, if the offender is a company, up to 7% of its total worldwide annual turnover for the preceding financial year, whichever is higher.
+- For non-compliance with prohibitions of “unacceptable risk” AI systems, the offender will be subject to administrative fines of up to 35 million Euros or, if the offender is a company, up to 7% of its total worldwide annual turnover for the preceding financial year, whichever is higher.

-- For non-compliance with the Act’s requirements pertaining to data and data governance, or to transparency and the provision of information to users, the offender would be subject to administrative fines of up to 20 million Euros or, if the offender is a company, up to 4% of its total worldwide annual turnover for the preceding financial year, whichever is higher.
+- For non-compliance with the Act’s obligations related to operators or notified bodies, or to transparency and the provision of information to users, the offender would be subject to administrative fines of up to 15 million Euros or, if the offender is a company, up to 3% of its total worldwide annual turnover for the preceding financial year, whichever is higher.

-- The supply of incorrect, incomplete or misleading information to notified bodies and national competent authorities in reply to a request shall be subject to administrative fines of up to 5 000 000 EUR or, if the offender is a company, up to 1% of its total worldwide annual turnover for the preceding financial year, whichever is higher.
+- The supply of incorrect, incomplete or misleading information to notified bodies and national competent authorities in reply to a request will be subject to administrative fines of up to 7.5 million Euros or, if the offender is a company, up to 1% of its total worldwide annual turnover for the preceding financial year, whichever is higher.

-The EU Parliament’s version also introduces a right for natural persons or groups of natural persons to lodge complaints with a national supervisory authority.
+The Act also provides a right for natural persons or groups of natural persons to lodge complaints with a national supervisory authority; however, the EU Commission has the exclusive power to supervise and enforce the provisions of the Act pertaining to general-purpose AI models.

 How can in-house counsel help their business prepare?

-- Learn more about the upcoming requirements of the EU AI Act being developed.
+- Learn more about the upcoming requirements of the EU AI Act.

 - Review how your organization uses or plans to use AI systems.